A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Empirical Application

 Table \ref{table:Z_342} shows the $95\%$ CIs with $K = 342$; the set of instruments used for both skill groups is $Z_{342}$.
-The regularizers for methods $\rm RJAR$ and $\rm BS$ are $\gamma_n^* = 5.3$ and $\lambda = 67.4$, respectively, with $p_n = 0.0161$ and $q_n = 0.0897$.
+The regularizers for methods $\rm RJAR$ and $\rm BS$ are $\gamma_n^* = 5.3$ and $\lambda = 67.4$, respectively, with $p_n = 0.016$ and ${p_n'} = 0.089$. $K_\lambda$ for BS is equal to $1.550$ for 342 IVs.
 For both high-school and college workers, $\rm CT$ rejects all null hypotheses and thus results in empty confidence intervals, potentially due to heteroskedastic errors. $\rm BS$ again has the shortest confidence interval for college workers, and is of similar length with $\rm RJAR$ for high-school workers.
 Finally, $\rm BCCH$ has relatively wide CIs compared with $\rm BS$ and $\rm RJAR$.

 { \textbf{Appendix}}

 \unhidefromtoc